arcus/education_fellows/SQL.md

 ```

+>

+> **Additinal Info**:
+>
+> Notice

 **Select Specific Columns**

-If you would only like to return a specif set of columns in your select statement you will need to list out each of those columns seperated by a comma.
+If you would only like to return a specif set of columns in your select statement you will need to list out each of those columns separated by a comma:

 ```sql
 select